girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_22_Howtoprint.png](doc/3D_Printing_22_Howtoprint.png)

->Import the file by clicking on the big “plus” symbol on the left menubar.
-In the Submenu choos “add Model” (left icon).
-After the import you should see your model in the virtual printspace in the middle of the screen.
+>Import the file by clicking on the big “plus” symbol on the left menu bar.
+In the Submenu choose “add Model” (left icon).
+After the import you should see your model in the virtual print space in the middle of the screen.
 (Source: raplab.arch.ethz.ch)

 ![3D_Printing_23_Howtoprint.png](doc/3D_Printing_23_Howtoprint.png)

->Then you go to the next menu underneath the “plus”symbol to choos your print settings.
+>Then you go to the next menu underneath the “plus” symbol to choose your print settings.
 You can extend your options by clicking on the arrows in the top right corner (5)
 >
 >Layer thickness of 0.2 is fine in most cases (1) Infill between 15-20% is also fine for non structural models (2) Quality on normal (3)
-Choos if you need support or not (4)
+Choose if you need support or not (4)
 And check “easy to peel” (6)
 >
->The Top and Bottom option can be left untouched unless you want to get a stronger model
+>The top and bottom option can be left untouched unless you want to get a stronger model
 >
 >You can also move/scale/rotate your model with the wheel menu on the top right corner of the program (7)
 >